Frequently Asked Questions

 Which products of the MIFARE® family are referred to?

-A: The attacks exclusively refer to NXP’s MIFARE Classic® chips comprising the MIFARE Mini®, the MIFARE Classic® 1k and the MIFARE Classic® 4k as well as its emulations.
-The attacks do not refer to other MIFARE® products like MIFARE® DESFire® or MIFARE Plus®.
-It also refers to the MIFARE Classic® implementations made by MIFARE® licensees.
+A: The attacks exclusively refer to NXP’s MIFARE Classic® chips comprising the MIFARE Mini®, the MIFARE Classic® with 1k and the MIFARE Classic® with 4k memory as well as its implementations.
+The attacks do not refer to other MIFARE® products like MIFARE® DESFire®, MIFARE Ultralight® or MIFARE Plus®.
+It also refers to the MIFARE Classic® implementations made by licensees.

 When did NXP know of the MIFARE Classic® attack and what did you do about it?